daveshap/ACE_Framework/README.md

 ## Inputs

-The Agent Model Layer receives multiple inputs that allow it to construct, update, and contextualize its self-model:
+The Agent Model Layer receives multiple inputs that allow it to construct, update, and contextualize its self-model.
+Some of these inputs come from the Northbound and Southbound buses, but some of them are recorded internally via telemetry.

 - **Real-time telemetry data** - Continuous streams of sensor data provide the layer with up-to-date information on the agent's hardware statuses, resource usage, software operations, and overall performance.
 This is akin to biological proprioceptive sensations.
 - **Environmental sensor feeds** - External sensory data, such as video, LIDAR, or audio, give the layer situational awareness of the conditions the agent is operating in.
 This provides important environmental context.
 - **Strategic objectives and missions** - Directives flowing down from upper layers supply key guidance to inform the self-modeling process and align it to overarching goals.
 - **Configuration documentation** - Details on the agent's architecture and embodiment, such as diagrams, specs, manuals, etc., provide static definitions of aspects like physical form.
 - **Episodic memories** - First-person records of past experiences supply memories that chronologically log the agent's situations, decisions, failures, and successes.

 ## Processing/Workflow